 7. Completion

-On completion day, the balance of the purchase price is transferred from your lawyer to the seller's lawyer.
+On completion day, the balance of the purchase price transfers from your lawyer to the seller's lawyer.
 In return, you receive the keys and the title deeds.
-Your lawyer registers the transfer at the Land Registry.
+Your lawyer registers the transfer with Land Property Services (LPS), which administers Gibraltar's Land Registry.

 Stamp Duty in Gibraltar